wkumari/draft-wkumari-dnsop-alt-tld/README.md

 dnsop                                                          W. Kumari
 Internet-Draft                                                    Google
 Intended status: Informational                               A. Sullivan
-Expires: July 4, 2015                                                Dyn
+Expires: July 6, 2015                                                Dyn
-                                                       December 31, 2014
+                                                         January 2, 2015

-                  The ALT Special Use Top Level Domain draft-wkumari-dnsop-alt-tld-03
+                  The ALT Special Use Top Level Domain draft-wkumari-dnsop-alt-tld-04

 Abstract

-   This document reserves a string (ALT) to be used as a TLD label in non-DNS contexts / for names that have no meaning in a global context.
-It also provides advice / guidance to developers developing alternate namespaces.
+   This document reserves a string (ALT) to be used as a TLD label in non-DNS contexts or for names that have no meaning in a global context.
+It also provides advice and guidance to developers developing alternate namespaces.

 Status of This Memo